mcoblenz/Obsidian/solidity_user_guide/source/tutorial/states2.rst

    contract LightSwitch {
       enum State {On, Off}

-      State state; // this field is always either State.On or State.Off
+      State public state; // this field is always either State.On or State.Off

       constructor() public {
          state = State.Off;